Here, in no particular order, are some thoughts I've had since seeing Gran Torino last Sunday.

 -- I think Clint really nails the way many men interact with each other.
 The smack-talking, argumentative, insulting conversations between men who are clearly friends rings very true to me.
 Not just in this movie either, I've seen it in many of his films.
 Especially between him and Morgan Freeman in Million Dollar Baby.

--- It's been a long time since I've laughed so hard at a movie.
+-- It's been a long time since I've laughed so hard at a movie.-- It's been a long time since I've cried so much at a movie.

 LAST WARNING- IF YOU HAVEN'T SEEN IT STOP READING NOW!!!